sara-sabr/ITStrategy/presentations/en/2021-05-DevOps-Self-Assessment-Tool.md

 - Why are we here
 - Why use the tool
 - What is it based on
+- How to transform into high performing IT
 - How does it work
 - How long does it take and how often should I use it
 - When and how can I get it
-- DevOps Research & Assessment
-- How to transform into high performing IT
-- Assessment Tool
 - Demo

 ---